 A useful initial diagnostic test for carcinoid syndrome is 24 hours urinary excretion of 5-Hydroxy Indole Acetic Acid (5-HIAA).
 It has 90% sensitivity and specificity for the diagnosis of intestinal carcinoid.
 This may be falsely positive as a result of ingestion of certain drugs or serotonin rich foods.
 Other less commonly used tests include chromogranin A concentration and measuring urinary excretion of serotonin.

 Octreotide scan has the advantage of detecting metastasis beyond the abdominal region.
 It is currently in use in conjunction with Positron emission tomography (PET) scanning to increase sensitivity to detect pathologic uptake in the abdominal region.
-The clinical value of the octreotide scan for surveillance of patients with carcinoid is questionable due to the availability of highly sensitive CT scans.
+Octreoscan diagnostic sensitivity in asymptomatic patients with gastrointestinal NE tumors has been estimated to be in the range of 80% to 90%.
+For surveillance, the clinical value of the octreotide scan of patients with carcinoid is questionable due to the availability of highly sensitive CT scans.

 Treatment of Non-metastatic Intestinal Carcinoid:

 Treatment of a localized disease is surgical resection with a negative margin.
 Surgery is the mainstay of treatment and only way to achieve a complete cure for primary intestinal NET.
 However, most patients have either synchromonus metastatic tumors or liver metastasis at the time of presentation due to the indolent nature of the tumor.